hollowaycm23/gestaocerta/replit.md

 - Suppliers: Service providers and contracts
 - Documents: Legal and administrative documents
 - Infractions: Rule violations and fines
+- Users: System users and permissions
+- Notifications: System alerts and messages

+**Note**: Data is stored per browser.
+If you switch browsers or clear browser data, you'll start with the default demo data again.

 ## Environment Variables